 When we think of major criminals, we generally think of the Capones and Escobars of history, but some of the biggest crimes in the world are committed by the suit-and-tie crowd.
 Look no further than Bernard “Bernie” Madoff, a former stockbroker and billionaire who is now famous for operating the largest Ponzi Scheme in history.

 The failed scheme that eventually brought Madoff down lasted for years and involved $17 billion in fraud (initially believed to be as much as $65 billion).
-The schadenfreude in witnessing a bunch of Wall Street millionaires be taken in by a giant scam was undercut by the fact that Madoff’s downfall ended up hurting untold number of “regular” people.
+The schadenfreude in witnessing a bunch of Wall Street millionaires be taken in by a giant scam was undercut by the fact that Madoff’s downfall ended up hurting an untold number of “regular” people.
 His crimes weren’t as flashy or cinematic as Capone or Escobar, but there’s no question he was just as much a criminal.

 Following his arrest in 2008 and a sentence of 150 years in prison, many of Madoff’s possessions were auctioned off in New York City.
 Along with clothing, assorted household items, and other odds and ends, the bulk of the auction was the disgraced broker’s 46 watches.
-It turns out, like Al Capone and Pablo Escabor, Bernie Madoff had an infinity for high-end watches.
+It turns out, like Al Capone and Pablo Escobar, Bernie Madoff had an infinity for high-end watches.

 With so many watches, we couldn’t possibly discuss them all, but there are a few highlights.
-In addition to an assortment of Rolexes, including a rectangular piece from the 1930s that resembles Capone’s Prince, Madoff’s collection included an assortment of Switzerland’s finest: an 18-carat gold Jaeger-LeCoultre Reverso Duo, a silver and gold IWC Schaffhausen Portugieser chronograph, and a lady’s Frank Muller Casablanca.
+In addition to an assortment of Rolexes, including a rectangular piece from the 1930s that resembles Capone’s Prince, Madoff’s collection included an assortment of Switzerland’s finest: an 18-carat gold Jaeger-LeCoultre Reverso Duo, silver and gold IWC Schaffhausen Portugieser chronograph, and a lady’s Frank Muller Casablanca.

 All of those watches retail in the thousands, though there were other watches in the collection that were less extravagant.
 His collection included a watch from French watchmaker Poiray that sold for around $700, and a whole slew of Swatch watches that could be picked up for less than $100.
 Those were definitely the exception, though, as most of the collection featured some of Swiss watchmaking’s most prestigious and admired brands.